Explosions, gunfire hit opposition rally in southern Nigeria

 LAGOS Five explosions and a burst of gunfire hit an opposition rally in the town of Okrika in southern Nigeria's oil producing Rivers state on Tuesday, wounding several people, witness and the governor of the state said.

-Rivers state has been struck with several bomb blasts, none of them fatal, in the build up to an election now set for March 28 after it was postponed from last Saturday.
+Rivers state has been struck with several bomb blasts in the build up to an election now set for March 28, none of them fatal.
 This one targeted the rally of APC governorship aspirant Dakuku Peterside.

-Nigeria has a long history of political thuggery and intimidation that have repeatedly marred its polls since the end of military rule in 1999.

-Violence is rising ahead of voting, and Rivers state, where outgoing Governor Ameachi defected to the opposition APC in 2013, is considered one of the major flashpoints.
-Unidentified assailants threw dynamite at opposition coalition offices in Rivers State a month ago.

 Amaechi blamed the ruling People's Democratic Party (PDP).